 To pin this recipe and save it for later you can use the Pin button on the recipe card, the sharing buttons above or below this post, or on any of the photos above.

 Tag me @sweet_tea_thyme on Instagram to share your remakes with me, I love looking through your photos!

 And don't forget to leave a star rating and comment on the recipe card.

 - 1 box vanilla wafers

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla bean paste or extract

-- ¼ cup powdered sugar
+- ¼ cup granulated sugar

 - Using a fine mesh sieve over a large bowl, strain the pudding into the bowl and cover with plastic wrap touching the top of the pudding.
 Refrigerate until cool.

 - Put the sugar and water into a small saucepan over medium-low heat, attaching a candy thermometer to the pot.
 Once the sugar dissolves, turn the heat to medium-high and wait for it to boil.

 - While the sugar and water are cooking: in a large, clean stand mixer bowl with the whisk attachment whip up the cold egg whites until foamy on medium speed.
 Add the cream of tartar, if using, and briefly whip again on medium speed, keeping the eggs foamy.
 Do not whip them into peaks.

 - Cook the sugar syrup to 240 degrees F (116 degrees C).
 Once there, take off the heat and immediately bring the pan to the egg whites in the stand mixer.

 - Begin whipping the egg whites on high speed and CAREFULLY pour the hot sugar syrup into the bowl of whipping egg whites.
 Do NOT pour it directly onto the whisk because it can fling hot sugar onto you.